 R & D tax relief is a tax incentive which reduces Corporation Tax.
-R & D is accounted for by taking the R & D expenditure and enhancing it.
-Currently this is by 130% (as from 1 April 2015) so £100k in R & D spend is put into the Corporation Tax return as £230k, therefore reducing the profit and the subsequent Corporation Tax.
+R & D is accounted for by taking the R & D expenditure and enhancing it at the current rate, so R & D spend is put into the Corporation Tax return reducing the profit and the subsequent Corporation Tax.
 Retrospective claims will get a tax refund by reducing the amount of Corporation Tax payable; a loss making business will carry the losses forward or can cash in the credit at a reduced percentage.
-The claim can be for the two years prior to your current accounts e.g. A.N.
-Other Engineering Ltd with a year ended 31 December can claim for R & D activities since 1 January 2015 (as of 12.4.2017).
-The claim for a year ended 31 December 2015 would need to be submitted to HMRC by 31 December 2017.
+The claim can be for the two years prior to your current accounts.

 How can I secure an R & D tax refund?